-By virtue of the Fund's existing investment guidelines, the Fund takes certain, but not all, of the Principal Adverse Impacts listed in Annex I Table I of the Level II SFDR Regulatory Technical Standards ("PAIs") into consideration either directly or indirectly on all or a portion of the Fund:
+By virtue of the Fund's existing investment guideline, the Fund takes certain, but not all, of the Principal Adverse Impacts listed in Annex I Table I of the Level II SFDR Regulatory Technical Standards ("PAIs") into consideration either directly or indirectly on all or a portion of the Fund:

 - 1. The Fund does not invest in companies which produce controversial weapons in accordance with the Exclusion Policy PAI: Exposure to controversial weapons. - 2.
 The Fund will maintain a carbon footprint (weighted average carbon intensity) that is lower than the Index.
-The Fund will aim to reduce its weighted average carbon intensity ("WACI") to net zero by 2050, or sooner, in accordance with the Paris Agreement PAIs: Carbon Footprint; GHG Emissions, GHG Intensity of Investee Companies. - 3.
-The Fund does not invest in companies principally involved in the extraction of thermal coal, the production of thermal coal energy and the extraction of oil sands in accordance with the Exclusion Policy.
-In addition the Fund will exclude companies engaged in the production and sales of fossil fuels PAIs: Exposure to companies active in the fossil fuel sector; Share of non-renewable energy consumption and production. - 4.
-The Investment Manager excludes all companies identified as "fail" by reference to the United Nations Global Compact PAI: Violations of UN Global Compact. - 5.
-The Fund excludes companies that are identified as "not free" according to the MSCI's Freedom House Global Freedom Status PAI: Investee countries subject to social violations.
+PAIs: Carbon Footprint; GHG Emissions, GHG Intensity of Investee Companies - 3.
+The Fund does not invest in companies principally involved in the extraction of thermal coal, the production of thermal coal energy and the extraction of oil sands in accordance with the Exclusion Policy PAIs: Exposure to companies active in the fossil fuel sector; Share of non-renewable energy consumption and production.

 While these restrictions consider certain of the PAIs, such consideration does not necessarily eliminate the Fund's exposure to such PAIs altogether.
 In addition, the extent to which these restrictions impact the investment process may be limited where such investments are outside of the scope of the investment objective of the Fund.
 The Fund further commits to report on these Principal Adverse Impacts periodically with such report to be included in the annual report of the Fund.
-For more information please see www.wellingtonfunds.com/sfdr .
+For more information please see www.wellingtonfunds.com/sfdr.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors decisions based on factors such as investment objectives and risk tolerance.
 The investment strategy used to attain the environmental and/or social characteristics promoted by the Fund is described below.